 A computer uses random access memory (RAM) to hold some of the data it

 is working with and some or all of the data needed to run programs it is

 using.
-RAM is measured in megabytes (millions of bytes) and gigabytes (billions
+RAM is measured in megabytes and gigabytes, which indicate how much

-The more RAM your computer has, the more tasks it can do at once,
+The more RAM your computer possesses, the more tasks it can perform simultaneously,

 which speeds operations.
-If you have just the minimum amount of RAM a program
+If it has only the minimum amount of RAM a program

 requires, only the most commonly used parts of the program may be in RAM